 Yet the most common answer was that Robert Irvine’s Public House had something almost indescribably special about it.

-Perhaps that special quality is this: in a tourist city designed to overwhelm the senses with unrelenting spectacle on every corner, Robert Irvine’s Public House is a spectacle of a different nature—a place where the expertly crafted food and drink and affable staff combine to create a true feeling of contentment.
+Perhaps that quality is this: in a tourist city designed to overwhelm the senses with unrelenting spectacle on every corner, Robert Irvine’s Public House is a spectacle of a different kind—a place where the expertly crafted food and drink and affable staff combine to create a true feeling of contentment.
 From the top of the building you can see the barren desolation of the Mojave Desert stretching out to the horizon in all directions.
 But just beneath your feet is a place where, no matter who you are or where you’re from, feels just like home.

 Make a reservation to Robert Irvine’s Public House at troplv.com.